hannobraun/vndf-2016/docs/vision.md

 # Vision

-A multiplayer game about freedom, adventure and having to make hard choices.
+A multiplayer game about freedom, adventure and hard choices.

 ## Inspirations